dotnetthailand/dotnetthailand.github.io/content/faq/debugging/debugging-in-vs-code.md

 ```

 - Alternatively you can use VS Code to generate launch.json and tasks.json.
-  1. Click Debug icon
+  1. Click Debug icon.
-  2. Click create a launch.json file
+  2. Click create a launch.json file.
-  3. Click .NET Core
+  3. Click .NET Core.

 ![Create launch.json by VS Code](images/create-launch-file-in-vs-code.jpg)

 - Open a project with VS Code.
 - Put a breakpoint (F9) on a line that you want to pause a program and inspect value of a variable.
-- Start a program by pressing F5 or go to `Run > Start Debugging`
+- Start a program by pressing F5 or go to `Run > Start Debugging`.
   - If you want to debug LINQ, put a cursor on Lambda expression and go to `Run > New Breakpoint > Inline Breakpoint`.
   - You can also put a cursor on a lambda expression and press F9.
 - A program will be launched and pause on a line that you put a breakpoint.
 - You can inspect current values of variables in variable window, add variable to watch and see call stack.

 ![debug LINQ in VS Code](images/debug-linq-in-vs-code.jpg)